 - Make sure that the camera comes with a FULL version of the owners manual.

 - Make sure you buy from a reputable dealer.
 (Locally In Washington DC I like:

 Some extras that you should consider purchasing:

 - A UV filter to protect your lens.
 (Don’t let the sales people try to sell you anything more than that as a necessary filter).

 - Memory cards.

-After you’ve narrowed down your choices, bring a list of your selections into a camera store, find a patient salesperson, and ask the salesperson to let you see how the camera operates.
-Ask them to show you how to change aperture, shutter speed and ISO in manual exposure mode and after they show you, you try it.
+After you’ve narrowed down your choices, bring a list of your selections into a camera store, find a patient salesperson, and ask the salesperson to let you see how the camera/equipment operates.
+Ask them to show you how to change aperture, shutter speed, and ISO in manual exposure mode and after they show you, you try it.

 Whatever one feels most comfortable for you to operate and understand, is the one you should get.

 If you miss a meeting during a multi-week class, you can make up that meeting free of charge .
 Only one meeting can be made up for free.
 If more than one meeting is missed there is a charge for making up the additional missed meetings.
 Making up missed meetings are contingent upon there being space in the class and if the class is still being offered.
 There are no guarantees that missed meetings can be made up and there are no refunds for missed meetings.
 Please schedule your missed meeting at east two weeks in advance.
 Read More—> https://samdamico.com/registration-terms-and-conditions/#missing-a-meeting-during-a-multi-week-class

 What if I miss a single meeting class or my private lesson, can I reschedule?.